 For non-EU groups, the threshold is €450M net turnover generated in the EU (for each of two consecutive financial years) and an EU subsidiary or branch with €200M+ net turnover.

 The revised ESRS are also coming.
 The Commission must adopt revised and simplified ESRS by 18 September 2026, based on the drafts EFRAG submitted on 30 November 2025.
 Those drafts reduced mandatory data points by 61% compared to the current Set 1.
 The new ESRS apply for FY 2027 onwards, with an option for early application from FY 2026.
+Even Wave 1 entities will be working with substantially different reporting requirements within two years.
+The timeline is genuinely aggressive for firms that haven’t started mapping the delta between Set 1 and the simplified ESRS.

 The Omnibus I Directive also introduced the concept of “protected undertakings.”
 Companies with fewer than 1,000 employees in the value chain of a reporting entity have the right to refuse information requests that exceed the voluntary sustainability reporting standard (VSME).
 Contractual provisions requiring more than VSME-level information from protected undertakings are not binding.
-This directly limits the so-called “trickle-down effect” that was the most frequent complaint from French business federations during the consultation period.
+This directly limits the “trickle-down effect” that was the most frequent complaint from French business federations during the consultation period.

 For French audit firms, the immediate practical impact is client reassessment.
 A company with 400 employees and €80M turnover that was squarely in Wave 2 under the original thresholds is now out of scope.
 The firm’s pipeline of CSRD assurance engagements may have contracted significantly.
+In our experience, the firms that repositioned quickly toward voluntary VSME-level engagements have held on to those client relationships; the ones that simply communicated the scope change and moved on lost the advisory work to ESG consultancies.

 Who provides assurance and under what rules

 In practice, most Wave 1 entities appointed their existing statutory auditor.
 This makes operational sense: the commissaire aux comptes already has access to the entity’s systems and understands its risk profile.
+The existing audit relationship reduces ramp-up time for the sustainability engagement.
+We’ve seen this on about half the Wave 1 engagements that have completed so far.

 The first axis is verifying that the double materiality analysis complies with the ESRS and that the social and economic committee (comité social et économique, or CSE) was consulted where required.
 The second axis is verifying that the sustainability information published in the management report conforms to the ESRS.
 The third axis (not yet operational) will verify XBRL tagging once the European standard is published.
 The fourth axis verifies information published under the EU Taxonomy Regulation (Article 8).